 “As you know, iPhone customers are the most satisfied and loyal customers in the world, and fiscal 2016 saw more customers switch from Android to iPhone than ever before.
 This is due to the superior customer experience we deliver with our products, and it’s something no other company can match.”

-It will be interesting to see how this trend has evolved over the last few quarters from Apple’s earnings tomorrow.
+It will be interesting to see how this trend evolves over the next few quarters from Apple’s earnings.

-If Apple is able to deliver AI and machine learning capabilities by using the intellectual capital from its acquisitions and its in-home talent within a reasonable timeframe, it is bound to create renewed excitement among its fans.
+If Apple can deliver AI and machine learning capabilities by using the intellectual capital from its acquisitions and its in-home talent within a reasonable timeframe, it is bound to create renewed excitement among its fans.
 Apple has recently announced plans of joining the AI Partnership along with Google and Facebook